-Having been raised a Roman Catholic, I had drifted away from any expressions or desires for faith.
-When I was not yet three, the Catholic church had rejected my Mom following a divorce caused by my father’s adultery and abandonment .
-This picture of church and God as a “rejector” stuck with me for decades.
+This picture of church and “rejector” God stuck with me for decades.
 I wanted nothing to do with a God who cast my loving and innocent Mother out.

-I had a desire to try to reconnect spiritually in college, but I was still too busy doing it my way and had no need for direction or help from a god, a person, anyone.
-When my plans began falling apart and my best was not working, in frustration and need, the decision to cede to God was simple.
-Maybe this God, that I really did believe had created me, knew what was better for me.
-I gave Him a chance when I was 28.
-And, I never turned away.
-I have been walking along with God, Jesus and the Holy Spirit now for over 25 years.
+I had a desire to try to reconnect spiritually in college, but I was still too busy doing it my way.
+I didn’t want direction or help from a god or a person.
+Eventually, my plans started falling apart.
+My best wasn’t working.
+The frustration of trying hard and never feeling peace made the decision to cede to God simple.
+Maybe God, who I believed created me, knew what was best for me?
+I gave Him a my heart, soul and will when I was 28.

-Please watch this video to get the back story as to why I care about the GLBT community.
-I know that as recently as 2004, when asked, I did not believe I would see any gay, lesbian, bisexual or transgender people in heaven.
+Please watch this video to get the back story as to why I care about the LGBT community.
+As recently as 2004, if I had been asked, I believed I wouldn’t see any gay, lesbian, bisexual or transgender people in heaven.

-Relationship, along with my own questioning and doubts on other personal issues caused me to wonder if what I had been told about the gay, lesbian, bisexual and transgender (glbt) communities was accurate.
-I was in an open space that doubt often causes and it was here that I was more receptive to the calling by God to be sensitive to the heart and voices of His glbt children.
+Relationship, along with questioning caused me to wonder if what I had been told about the gay, lesbian, bisexual and transgender communities was accurate.
+In 2001, I was muddled in an open space that is often caused by doubt about life issues.
+I was finally more receptive and sensitive to the heart and voices of God’s LGBT children.

-After six years of ministering in this very messy spot in and out of the churches, I am now an advocate to the glbt for equality and inclusion in Christian churches.
+After six years of ministering in this very messy spot in and out of the churches, I became an advocate to the LGBT community for equality and inclusion in conservative Christian churches.
 I write, speak, educate, listen and dialogue.
-Oh,there is lots of dialogue!
-I am open to engaging church leaders and staff in conversation about the treatment and inclusion of glbt people into the Kingdom and Family of God with equality.

 So, why is this ministry called “CanyonWalker Connections”?
-I hike a lot in some canyons near my home in the Northern Sierra.
-I’ve done this daily for a few decades.
+For over two decades, I’ve hiked daily in the canyons near my home in the Northern Sierra.
 It is on these canyon dirt and snowy trails that I talk to and listen to God and the Holy Spirit.
-Trails have become my sacred place.
-In the spiritual realm, I also seems to walk, but, in the not-so-lovely space between two groups: the church and the glbt Christian communities.
-I bring the message of a non-discriminating, Biblical Jesus, the Grace Giver Supreme in that place of dialogue and tension that many of us have ignored or feel uncomfortable in.
+Trails and forests are my sacred place and sanctuary.

 Isaiah 58 instructs us to “spend ourselves in behalf of the hungry and (to) satisfy the needs of the oppressed.”
 Then God says, He will call us “Repairers of the Breach.”
 That is my place in this tension-filled area—“breach repair”.
-I hope to help facilitate the coming time when glbt Christians will be welcome in our churches as equals.
-This work is not easy, it is often received with quite a bit of animosity, but more often, with great blessings.
+I hope to help facilitate the coming time when LGBT Christians will be fully welcome in our churches.

 If you need to get a hold of me, e mail me HERE.